dvidsilva/queendom/README.md

-# Queendom of Queen of the fairies Tiger Lily
-, and King Daveed
+# Queendom of Queen of the fairies Tiger Lily, and King Daveed

 Anyone who wishes to join our queendom must abide by the following;